Traditional Welsh Rarebit Recipe

 Welsh Rarebit origin is a little sketchy, but it is said the dish was a way to highlight the Welsh wheat bread and cheese.
 Some say that toasted cheese is so popular in Wales that it spread like rabbits, others say only the wealthiest of people could afford to eat rabbit, so they alternative ‘Welsh rarebit’ was born.
 A much more appetizing name I think and since there is no rabbit in the dish, a more befitting name.

-I serve this Welsh Rarebit with a side of Warm Cherry Tomato & Basil Salad.
+I serve this Welsh Rarebit with a side of Warm Cherry Tomato and Basil Salad.
+You can also serve with a simple lettuce salad or a vegetable of your choice.

 National Welsh Rarebit Day